Last Updated on 08/13/2023

 See Gran Teatro Falla

-Walk through Parque Genovés
+Walk through the Parks

-Bonus park: Follow the main walkway around the corner a few hundred meters to see another park near the Marquis de Comillas monument.
-Fellow tile lovers won’t want to miss this park.
+Parque Genovés is a historical park at the water’s edge complete with orange trees, an outdoor cafe, a large waterfall cave structure (a must for kids).
+Follow the main walkway around the corner a few hundred meters to see another park near the Marquis de Comillas monument.
+Fellow bougainvillea and tile lovers won’t want to miss this park.

-Eat at the Mercado
+Visit the Mercado

 Visit Plazas